hashicorp/terraform-provider-azurerm/website/docs/r/eventhub_namespace_customer_managed_key.html.markdown

 * `infrastructure_encryption_enabled` - (Optional) Whether to enable Infrastructure Encryption (Double Encryption).
 Changing this forces a new resource to be created.

 * `user_assigned_identity` - (Optional) The ID of a user-assigned identity that will be used to access the key within Azure KeyVault.
-This user *must* also be assigned to the parent EventHub within an Identity block, otherwise this association will fail.
+This user *must* also be assigned to the parent EventHub within an Identity block, otherwise this association will fail. *If this is not specified, the System Assigned Identity will be used to retrieve the key within Azure KeyVault.*

 ## Attributes Reference